 Your published map will be shown to people as you see it right now when you turn publishing on.
 To start with a different initial view, choose from a list of previously defined bookmark locations.
 The is what your audience sees first, but also for them the map is fully interactive and they can still pan and zoom on your published map.

-Also, you can select a license the map will be shared with to others - but you don't have to.
+Also, you can select a license to share the map with others, but it isn't necessary.

 All you have to do to publish the map is to turn publishing on (you can turn it off anytime again as well if you wish).

 You can also copy the EMBED code and use it directly in the code of your website or blog.
-It's a bit of HTML that will show your map directly on the page.
+It is HTML that will show your map directly on the page.
 Make sure that your blog accepts raw HTML and does not convert it to text.
 The map will appear inline where you put that snippet of code on your page.